-The marks here that look at first glance as if they might be British hallmarks; there is a leopard's head, a lion and a date letter, although there is no sponsor's mark.
+The marks here look at first glance as if they might be British hallmarks; there is a leopard's head, a lion and what looks like a date letter, although there is no sponsor's mark.
 This is a serious omission on the part of the forger; a case would not be accepted for hallmarking without a sponsor's mark.
 These are not British hallmarks.
 They were stamped in a watch case with the intention of giving that impression, and deceiving a potential purchaser into thinking that the watch is English.

 The case is also hallmarked with the Swiss bear, this is quite a faint mark at the top under the lion.
 At first glance you don't see it, the other clearer marks catch the eye; perhaps this was the intention and the bear has been deliberately polished or rubbed to make it almost invisible.
 Once you notice it, it is clear what it is.

 There is also a 0.875 fineness mark in an oval in the centre.
 This is a legal Swiss standard of fineness that corresponds to the Swiss bear mark.
-These hallmarks were introduced by the Swss Precious Metals Control Act of December 1880.
+These hallmarks were introduced by the Swiss Precious Metals Control Act of December 1880.
 The 0.875 fineness is below the minimum British legal sterling fineness for silver, which was and still is silver of 0.925 fineness, and therefore this watch case could not have been legally be hallmarked in a British assay office.

 Apart from the bear and the 0.875, another give away that these are not a British hallmark is that there are only three marks.
 There is no sponsor's mark.
 A sponsor's mark has been required as part of a valid and legal British hallmarks since 1363 so this item could not even have been submitted to a British assay office for hallmarking.